alexeilebedev/openacr/txt/acr.md

 .RL.RL removes the 2 trailing dots from a string.
 The corresponding C++ function that implements this search is called algo::Pathcomp.

-The funciton that parses these expressions is called Pathcomp, and we can view its source code:
+The function that parses these expressions is called Pathcomp, and we can view its source code:

 ```
 inline-command: src_func algo_lib Pathcomp